Claude Lefort: The organicist vision of society

 The totalitarian system, unified and organized, presents itself like a body, the "social body": "dictatorship, bureaucracy and apparatus need a new system of bodies".
 Lefort returns to the theories of Ernst Kantorowicz on the "two bodies of the king", in which the person of the totalitarian leader, besides his physical and mortal body, is a political body representing the one-people.
 In order to ensure its proper functioning and to maintain its unity, the totalitarian system requires an Other, "the evil other", a representation of the exterior, the enemy, against which the party combats, "the representative of the forces of the old society (kulaks, bourgeois), [...] the emissary of the stranger, of the imperialistic world".

 The division between the interior and the exterior, between the One-people and the Other, is the only division that totalitarianism tolerates, since it is founded upon this division.
 Lefort insists on the fact that "the constitution of the One-people necessitates the incessant production of enemies" and also speaks of their "invention".
-For example, Stalin prepared to attack the Jews of USSR when he died, i.e., designing a new enemy, and in the same way, Mussolini had declared that bourgeois would be eliminated in Italy after World War II.
+For example, Stalin prepared to attack the Jews of the USSR when he died, i.e., designing a new enemy, and in the same way, Mussolini had declared that bourgeois would be eliminated in Italy after World War II.

 The relation between the one-people and the Other is a prophylactic command: the enemy is a "parasite to eliminate", a "waste".
-This exceeds the simple rhetorical effect that was commonly used in the contemporary political discourse, yet in an underlying way it is part of the metaphorical vision of the totalitarian society as a body.
-This vision explained how the existence both of enemies of the state and their presence in the bosom of the population, were seen as an illness.
+This exceeds the simple rhetorical effect that was commonly used in the contemporary political discourse, yet in an underlying way, it is part of the metaphorical vision of the totalitarian society as a body.
+This vision described how the presence of state enemies within the population itself was perceived as a kind of illness.
 The violence roused against them was, in this organicist metaphor, a fever, a symptom of the fight of the social body against the illness, in the sense that "the campaign against the enemy is feverish: the fever is good, it's the sign, in the society, of the evil to counteract".

-The situation of the totalitarian leader within this system is paradoxical and uncertain, for he is at the same time a part of the system – its head, who commands the rest – and the representation of the system – everything.
+The situation of the totalitarian leader within this system is paradoxical and uncertain, for he is at the same time a part of the system (its head, who commands the rest) and the representation of the system (everything).
 He is therefore the incarnation of the "one-power", i.e., the power executed in all parts of the "one-people".